This article is part of The Ascender, the Highrise platform for articles and resources.

 3. Be Motivational

 A leader should know how to keep their team productive and engaged.
-It would help if you found out what motivates your team.
-You can do this by encouraging people involved to be more open, asking questions, and listening to their responses.
+It would help if you found out what motivates your team, encouraged people involved to be more open, and in the meantime, listened to their responses.

 Once you understand what motivates your team, you can boost motivation and employee engagement, increase job satisfaction, and improve retention.